CuriousNikhil/compose-particle-system/README.md

 # compose-particle-system

-A lightweight particle system for Jetpack Compose.
+Quarks is a lightweight particle system for Jetpack Compose.
+There are endless possibilities for creating generative art with this particle system.
+Here are few examples -

 | Fountain | Meteor | Confetti | Explosion | Snowfall |
 |---|---|---|---|---|